cdklabs/decdk/README.md

 all constructs are added; for the ID, it uses the logical ID of the construct being declared (`"MyAccessPoint"` in this case).

-If you need to provide these arguments explicitly, you can do it using two new (CDK specific) intrinsics:
-`CDK::Args` and `CDK::Scope`.
+If you need to provide these arguments explicitly, you can do it using the new (CDK specific) intrinsic function `CDK::Args` and pseudo parameter `CDK::Scope`.
 Rewriting the example above, but with all arguments being explicitly defined, it becomes:

 ```json